Here is a look at a few of the hiking and biking trails available across the state:

 Rock based riding club, the Central Arkansas Recreational Pedalers

 members.
-You can buy cards (which cost $10/year) at local bike shops or
+You can buy cards at the front gate/visitors center.

 The trail, 5 miles, is not long if you follow the outer loops, however there are various little trails that jot off of the main loop.
 The loop is divided into two sections a North Loop and a South Loop.
 In order to get from one loop to the other you have to ride through a nice little neighborhood.
 There are no long hard climbs on this trail and most of it is pretty tame.
 There are a few short steep little climbs and a couple of fun little downhills.
 The trail shows its kin to the Ouachitas due to the number of rocks and roots in the path.
 If you are looking for a quick ride after work or just to get out and cruise, then this would be a good trail to pick.
 This is a multi-use trail and lots of folks take walks on it so be prepared for hikers.